 The CRS shall describe all possible contamination sources to be analysed and the maximum acceptable emissions.

-For example: Materials outgassing, lubricants escaping from bearings, wear particles from moving parts, terrestrial contaminants such as dust, plume contaminants from thrusters and engines, leaks from fuel systems and from hermetically sealed components, dumps and EVA, copassengers, fairing and equipment bay items of the launcher.
+For example: Materials outgassing, lubricants escaping from bearings, wear particles from moving parts, terrestrial contaminants such as dust, plume contaminants from thrusters and engines, leaks from fuel systems and from hermetically sealed components, dumps, and EVA, co-passengers, fairing and equipment bay items of the launcher.

 ECSS-Q-ST-70-01_0500224